elenacbravo/SmartHome/README.md

 In this project, I designed and implemented a microservices architecture, utilizing Terraform to provision and manage the AWS resources.
 Each component of the architecture is modularized using Terraform modules, ensuring reusability, maintainability and scalability.

-SmartHome, was developed as part of my Cloud Engineering bootcamp at Northcoders.
 The goal of this project was to create a scalable and resilient microservices network within an AWS infrastructure, using Infrastructure as Code (IaC) with Terraform.

 ## Structure: Modules